M-Bryant/.github/README.md

-# Default community health files
+# :toolbox: Default community health files

 Defaults community health files for all projects where not othrwise specified.